eloj/radix-sorting/README.md

 That said, it's hard to imagine a scenario where this would be a win on a typical "big CPU" system where memory and cache is plentiful and prefetching efficient.

+### <a name="radix-width"></a> Wider or narrower radix

+Using multiples of eight bits for the radix is convenient, but not required.
+If we do, we limit ourselves to 8-bit or 16-bit wide radixes in practice.
+Using an intermediate size such as 11-bits with three passes saves us one pass for every 32-bits of key, but also makes it less likely for the column skipping to kick in, and adds a few extra masking operations.

+Going narrower could allow us to skip more columns in common workloads.
+There's definitely room for experimentation in this area, maybe even trying non-uniformly wide radixes (8-16-8) or dynamic selection of radix widths.

+That said, in my limited initial testing, neither 4- nor 11-bit wide radix showed any promise at all in sorting 32-bit integers.
+Quite the contrary, both were bad across the board.

+The 4-bit version never had much going for it, so no big surprise there.
+Perhaps if you have to sort on a tiny microprocessor it may be worth going down in radix, but on a modern "big CPU" I'm confident saying it is not.

+The 11-bit version on the other hand was surprisingly bad, and was never even close to beating the standard 8-bit radix implementation, even when reducing the counter width down to 32-bits to compensate for the larger number of buckets.

+There is perhaps a world with bigger caches and faster memory where going wider is better, but for now it seems eight bits reigns supreme.

 ### <a name="key-rewriting"></a> Key rewriting

 Instead of applying the key-derivation function on each access, you could